fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 Because in development mode the frontend is at the address <i>localhost:5173</i>, the requests to the backend go to the wrong address <i>localhost:5173/api/notes</i>.
 The backend is at <i>localhost:3001</i>.

 If the project was created with Vite, this problem is easy to solve.
-It is enough to add the following declaration to the <i>vite.config.js</i> file of the frontend repository.
+It is enough to add the following declaration to the <i>vite.config.js</i> file of the frontend directory.

 ```bash
 import { defineConfig } from 'vite'